In Our Image

 In Our Image is an album by The Everly Brothers, originally released in 1966.

 Several of the songs had appeared on singles in 1965, where their biggest success came in the United Kingdom off the back of "The Price Of Love" (present on this album) and "Love Is Strange" (from Beat & Soul), the former of which ascended to No. 2 on the UK Charts, but only No. 104 in America.

-Included on the album also was the flipside for "The Price Of Love", "It Only Costs A Dime", a self-written piece.
+The album also includes "It Only Costs A Dime", a self-written piece that was the B-side to "The Price of Love".

-In December of that year, the final single "It's All Over" appeared, in an arrangement containing harpsichord and vocals.
-In a break from the usual routine, however, this song would feature Phil singing the principle vocal line and Don singing the harmony line a third lower.
-The song would later be covered by Cliff Richard.
+In December of that year, the final single "It's All Over" was released, featuring harpsichord and vocals.
+In a break from the usual routine, Phil sang the principal vocal line with Don singing the harmony line a third lower.
+The song was later covered by Cliff Richard.

 Revisiting their classic style of singing, they recorded the Sonny Curtis-written "I Used To Love You".
 Curtis, former member of The Crickets, had previously written another Everly Brothers hit single, "Walk Right Back".

 For the first 45 release of 1966, they visited the songwriting partnership of Barry Mann and Cynthia Weil, with a rendition of "Glitter And Gold".
 This arrangement, featuring fuzz guitar and harpsichord, was backed with another Brill Building number, the Howard Greenfield and Jack Keller-written "Lovey Kravezit".

-With hardly enough time to gauge the success of this single "(You Got) The Power of Love" (written by Delaney Bramlett and Joey Cooper), containing Motown influences aplenty and backed with "Leave My Girl Alone", was to hit the stores.
+Before the previous single's success could be measured, "(You Got) The Power of Love" (written by Delaney Bramlett and Joey Cooper) was released, featuring Motown influences and backed with "Leave My Girl Alone".

-Filling out the album, "The Doll House Is Empty" (later to become Warner Brothers single 5689 in February 1966), the mainstream-orientated "(Why Am I) Chained To A Memory" (Edward A. Snyder/Richard Ahlert) and "June Is As Cold As December" from Marge Barton.
+The album also includes "The Doll House Is Empty" (later released as Warner Brothers single 5689 in February 1966), "(Why Am I) Chained To A Memory" (by Edward A. Snyder and Richard Ahlert) and "June Is As Cold As December" by Marge Barton.